danielantelo/sandbox-gallery-canvas-editor/README.md

 ## What is missing that I would have liked to include

-- Use a third party libary or polyfill for context filters to work on safari
 - For a speedier editor experience, the initial image could be fetched with the width of the browser to ensure a smaller download or alternatively we could do a prefetch of the full size image for when you select to edit it
 - A nicely animated transition between gallery pages
 - Some responsive behaviour to the gallery listing